 The City of Milwaukee Tobacco-Free Alliance encourages parents and concerned adults to learn about new nicotine products, including electronic cigarettes, little cigars, and sweet candy flavors.
 The next generation of addictive tobacco products is here, and most of them don’t look anything like a traditional pack of cigarettes.
 Learn how to identify these products and talk to the young people in your life by visiting the Department of Health Services' Tobacco Is Changing website.

-We collaborate with disparity networks including: the Wisconsin African American Tobacco Prevention Network (WAATPN), Wisconsin Hispanic Latino Tobacco Prevention Network (WHLTPN), and the Wisconsin Tobacco Prevention and Poverty Network (WTPPN) to address tobacco use and exposure among low income individuals and communities of color.
+We collaborate with disparity networks including: the Wisconsin African American Tobacco Prevention Network (WAATPN), Wisconsin Hispanic Latino Tobacco Prevention Network (WHLTPN), and the Wisconsin Tobacco Prevention and Poverty Network (WTPPN) to address commercial tobacco use and exposure among low income individuals and communities of color.

-We also have taken the lead in efforts to reduce lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) tobacco disparities.
+We also have taken the lead in efforts to reduce lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) commercial tobacco disparities.

 Syd Robinson, Lady J, Montell Infiniti Ross, Chris, Meighan, and RuPaul Drag Race contestant and Milwaukee native Jaymes Mansfield share how tobacco use has impacted their lives.